Japanese occupation of Attu: Occupation

 In May 1942, the Japanese began near-simultaneous campaigns against Midway and the Aleutians, thus beginning the Aleutian Islands campaign.
 During the Battle of Midway, Japanese forces were repulsed in a decisive action.
 Meanwhile on 7 June, Japanese naval forces under Boshirō Hosogaya landed troops unopposed at Attu in conjunction with the same forces invading Kiska the previous day.
 A force consisting of 1,140 infantry under Major Matsutoshi Hosumi took control of the island and captured Attu's population, which consisted of 42 Aleuts and two white Americans, Charles Foster Jones (1879–1942), an amateur radio operator and weather reporter, originally from St. Paris, Ohio, and his wife Etta (1879–1965), a teacher and nurse, originally from Vineland, New Jersey.
 The village consisted of several houses around Chichagof Harbor on the northeast side of the island.

-The 41 Aleut inhabitants who survived the Japanese invasion were taken to a prison camp near Otaru, Hokkaido.
-Sixteen of them died while they were imprisoned.
-Charles Jones was killed by the Japanese forces immediately after the invasion because he refused to fix the radio he destroyed to prevent the occupying troops from using it.
-His wife was subsequently taken to the Bund Hotel in Yokohama, Japan, which housed Australian Rabaul New Britain nurses who had been taken prisoner during the capture of Rabaul in early 1942.
-They were later transferred to the Yokohama Yacht Club and kept there until July 1944 when they were moved to the old Totsuka Hospital in Yokohama.
-The hospital served as an internment camp until the end of the war in August 1945.
-Etta Jones died in December 1965 at age 86 in Bradenton, Florida.
+After landing, the Japanese soldiers began constructing an airbase and fortifications.
+The nearest American forces were on Unalaska Island at Dutch Harbor and at an airbase on Adak Island.
+Throughout the occupation, American air and naval forces bombarded the island.
+Initially the Japanese intended to hold the Aleutians only until the winter of 1942; however, the occupation continued into 1943 in order to deny the Americans use of the islands.
+In August 1942, the garrison at Attu was moved to Kiska to help repel a suspected American attack.
+From August to October 1942, Attu was unoccupied until a 2,900-man force under Colonel Yasuyo Yamasaki arrived.
+The new garrison continued constructing the airfield and fortifications.